opsone-ch/documentation/server/index.md

 ## Create/Modify

 By now, there are still some manual steps required to install a new server.
-Therefore, you have to order them manually trough our [team](../support/).
+Therefore, you have to order them manually through our [team](../support/).
 We are working hard to finish our API where those manual steps are not required anymore.